nasa/cumulus/docs/workflows/developing-workflow-tasks.md

 The tasks source is located in the Cumulus repository at [cumulus/tasks](https://github.com/nasa/cumulus/tree/master/tasks).

-You can also develop your own Lambda function, read more on the [Lambda Functions](workflows/lambda.md) page.
+You can also develop your own Lambda function.
+See the [Lambda Functions](workflows/lambda.md) page to learn more.

 ## ECS Activities